KomalSharma0/Blinkit-Sales-Analysis/README.md

 4. **DAX Calculations**: Created custom measures in Power BI using DAX for calculating KPIs like total sales, average sales, and more.
 5. **Charts Development and Formatting**: Built visual charts (bar graphs, pie charts, and more) to display key metrics.
 6. **Dashboard Development**: Developed an interactive dashboard in Power BI to visualize Blinkit’s performance.

-## Skills Gained
-Through this project, I gained the following technical and analytical skills:
-- **Data Cleaning and Preparation**: Learned best practices for cleaning raw data and preparing it for analysis.
-- **DAX (Data Analysis Expressions)**: Gained proficiency in using DAX to calculate custom metrics and KPIs in Power BI.
-- **Data Visualization**: Developed skills in visualizing data through various charts, graphs, and dashboards.
-- **Sales and Market Analysis**: Improved my ability to analyze sales data and derive actionable insights.
-- **Power BI Dashboard Design**: Acquired knowledge in building professional, interactive dashboards in Power BI.

 ## Business Insights
 1. **Total Sales**: Blinkit generated $1.20M in sales, with an average transaction value of $141.
 Increasing this value could drive additional growth.